BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 4. **Widget to display other Attached Posts** - This can be used to see Other Posts attached to a group.
 For example Products of a Brand.

-5. **Widget to display a Moderator's and Admins** - This could be use to display contact person.
+5. **Overview FormBuilder** - This is a Screenshot of the Form builder with BuddyForms Attached Groups enabled.

 == Changelog ==